 - Unsubscribe Rate

-But to start with, you’ll check the click and open rate of each email.
-It’s not only what we typically check for at AutoGrow, but what most people surveyed below claim to be their key performance indicators.
+But to start with, you’ll check the click-through and open rates of each email.
+It’s not only what we typically check for at AutoGrow but what most people surveyed below claim to be their key performance indicators.

 For example, for this newsletter we sent in the past, ActiveCampaign gave us a report of how many people opened the email.